Introduction to solutions

 You create a managed solution by exporting an unmanaged solution and selecting to package it as a managed solution.

-The ultimate behavior of an instance of Microsoft Dynamics CRM for a specific organization is the culmination of the system solution, any managed solutions, and any unmanaged customizations.
+The ultimate behavior of an instance of Dynamics 365 Customer Engagement (on-premises) for a specific organization is the culmination of the system solution, any managed solutions, and any unmanaged customizations.

 When a solution is unmanaged, you can perform the following actions: